Designing a just city

 The economic success of a city is not an assurance of its liveability.
-As crucial as competitiveness is in designing cities, urban authorities should consider social inclusivity as another criterion by which they stitch together a city’s urban fabric.
+As crucial as competitiveness is, city authorities should consider social inclusivity as a criterion by which they stitch together a city’s urban fabric.
 To build a ‘just city’, the principles of equity, democracy and diversity must be considered during the planning and policymaking processes.

-The High Line in New York City is what Professor Susan Fainstein considers as equitable planning.
-Photograph © Simon
+The High Line in New York City is what Professor Susan Fainstein considers as equitable planning © Simon

 The notion that economic competitiveness should solely dictate the way a city is planned is an increasingly tenuous one.
 Commercial development and success, while certainly crucial, do not always benefit city residents, particularly the less wealthy.
 Similarly, rapid urbanisation and urban migration – especially in Asia – mean competitiveness is arguably not the only key to building a better and more liveable city.